nitefood/asn/README.md

 Features:

 - It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
+- It will also detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.
 - It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.
 - It will perform **RPKI validity** lookups for every possible IP.
 Data is validated against [RIPE RPKI Validator](https://rpki-validator.ripe.net/).
 For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
 In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).
   - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*